All Episodes

 I haven't either.

-Stanton Peel said, Well, it reminds us of addiction because addicts are seeking something that they can't have.
+Stanton Peel said, well, it reminds us of addiction because addicts are seeking something that they can't have.

-They want a state of happiness or nirvana that can't be achieved except through an artificial substance reminds us of the Norway situation.
+They want a state of happiness or nirvana that can't be achieved except through an artificial substance.

 When people are thwarted at obtaining something they can't have, they often strike out Norway's one kind of example to one kind of reaction to that kind of frustration.